-Your business can begin implementing this strategy on a shoe-string budge.
+Your business can begin implementing this strategy on a shoe-string budget.
 Through the clever use of business cards with referral codes that customers, leaving, could hand to friends and family.

-The business could also use certain keywords that tip the receptionist to the referral.
+The business could also use specific keywords that tip the receptionist to the referral.